tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_jekyll.md

 	 Sometimes people fork repositories to make changes and then propose pull requests of the fork to the original repo.
 Other times people fork repositories to create a starting point for a splinter project from the original.
 Github is all about social coding &mdash; one person's ending point is another person's starting point, and multiple projects can be merged into each other.
 You can [learn more about forking here](https://help.github.com/articles/fork-a-repo/).

 2. Sign up for a free account at [CloudCannon](https://cloudcannon.com); sign in using your GitHub credentials.
 3. Once you sign in, click **Create Site** and then give the new site a name.
+Then press **Enter** to create the site.
-4. Click the **GitHub Repository: Sync with a branch** box.
+4. Click the **GitHub Repository** box.

     {% include course_image.html size="large" filename="cloudcannonsyncwithgithub" ext_print="png" ext_web="png" alt="Sync with GitHub" caption="Sync with GitHub" %}

 5. Choose the GitHub repo that you forked &mdash; **documentation-theme-jekyll**.
 Select the **gh-pages** branch.

 6. CloudCannon pulls the files from the synced repo over to CloudCannon.
-7. When the sync finishes, click **Start Site Build** to have CloudCannon build Jekyll from the server.
+When the sync finishes, click **Start Site Build** to have CloudCannon build Jekyll from the server.

-    When it finishes building, you see "Your first build is complete!".
+    When it finishes building, you see a green check mark in the upper-right corner.

-8. Click **Go to Editor Dashboard.**
+8. Go to the **Dashboard.**
-9. From the Dashboard, click the **View Live Site** box:
+9. From the Dashboard, click the URL that appears below your site image:

-    {% include course_image.html size="large" filename="cloudcannonviewlivesite" ext_print="png" ext_web="png" alt="View Live Site" caption="View Live Site" %}
+    {% include course_image.html size="large" filename="cloudcannonviewlivesite" ext_print="png" ext_web="png" alt="Viewing your live site" caption="Viewing your live site" %}

-	  The preview URL will be something random, such as https://doted-lily.cloudvent.net/.
+	  The preview URL will be something random, such as `https://balmy-sunglasses.cloudvent.net/`.
+You'll need to click **Continue to sample site** because you're on the free plan.
 When you visit the URL, the theme should look just like the [Documentation theme for Jekyll here](https://idratherbewriting.com/documentation-theme-jekyll).

 Using the CloudCannon user interface, you can make updates to files and the updates will sync back to GitHub.
 Likewise, if you push updates to GitHub, CloudCannon will be notified, pull the changes, and rebuild the output.

-I have to say, the integration between CloudCannon and GitHub is pretty mind-blowing.
+The integration between CloudCannon and GitHub is pretty mind-blowing.
 Through CloudCannon, you can offload all the hassle of hosting and maintaining your website, but you aren't locked into the system in a proprietary way.
 Your content lives in a custom Jekyll theme on GitHub.

 CloudCannon automatically builds the site when you commit new updates to your GitHub repo, entirely removing the publishing and deployment step with a website.
 CloudCannon also provides additional features for authentication, metrics, suggested improvements, and more.